SilkRose/Pony/archive/blogs/census-consensus.md

 - (rigged question) Who is best pony?
 Pinkie Pie
 	- like that one thing Rose made, where no matter what you typed, it'll always type out "Pinkie Pie"

+The first question ended up as the first question of the event.
+The next three never happened.
+The next isn't a question.
+And the last one was the question on the cover.

 ### Unanswered Questions About the Project
 - How many questions should be in each section?
 - What should happen if nopony answers the survey in the hour long period?
 - how to rig questions implementation wise?

+We mostly tried for five to seven questions per survey, but this wasn't a hard rule.
+We used a priority system to handle if nopony voted on a question.
+Each question had an order of options for priority, like: `A > C > B`.
+So, if A and B are tied, it would pick A as the winner.
+And if nopony voted, it would default to A winning.
+We never implemented rigging questions, but we sure did talk about it a lot at the start.

+## Event Statistics

+Now, let's go over some data about the event.
+We'll start with some numbers before getting into the graphs.

+As of writing this section of the blog, there are 281 users registered on the site, and 202 of those users voted on a survey.
+There were a total of 3,591 votes cast across 67 questions, 15 surveys.

+The site had 80 questions created, so 13 unfinished or unused questions, with a total of 322 revisions for all questions.
+The site had 18 chapters with 17 being used, with a total of 105 chapter revisions.

+Fun fact about the event: [knighty](https://www.fimfiction.net/user/1/knighty) the creator of [Fimfiction](https://www.fimfiction.net/) signed up for the site and answered a few surveys.

+There were only 3 ponies who voted on every single survey of the event. # [FanOfMostEverything](https://www.fimfiction.net/user/1400/FanOfMostEverything) with 67 votes, [Born-From-Black-Lightnin](https://www.fimfiction.net/user/238497/Born-From-Black-Lightnin) with 66 votes, and myself ([Silk Rose](https://www.fimfiction.net/user/237915/Silk+Rose)) with 65 votes.

+[Shay492](https://www.fimfiction.net/user/840747/Shay492) barely missed the top three with 64 votes.

+Writers were able to vote early from a then hidden page on the site.
+I wanted to make sure the ponies who wrote for the event wouldn't miss out on voting because of their schedule that day.

+You might have noticed earlier in the screenshots the logo stats listed on the feedback page.
+I added code to track how many times a user clicked either of the logo radio buttons in the top left.
+This was for a secret contest that only the writers knew about.

+Meadow would have won, but she knew about it, so with all the writers/admins removed, there were 389 census clicks and 422 consensus clicks, for a total of 811 clicks.

+The pony with the most clicks was [pneu](https://www.fimfiction.net/user/616548/pneu).
+They had 65 census clicks and 64 consensus clicks, for a total of 129 clicks.
+I've already messaged them and told them that they won a free story commission from me.

+The code for collecting logo clicks has been removed now.
+A few people mentioned in their feedback about the logo buttons not doing anything, well now you know.